A Three-Regime Theorem for Flow-Firing: Introduction

 In the classical case of chip-firing on a graph the answer to the first question is provided by a theorem of Bj\"{o}rner, Lovasz and Shor~\cite{bjorner-lovasz-shor}.
 Their result identifies three regimes for chip-firing behavior.
 Informally, the theorem states that: (1) If the number of chips is small enough then the process always terminates; (2) If the number of chips is large enough then the process never terminates; and (3) If the number of chips is in a middle range, then one can always find a configuration which terminates and one that does not, see Theorem~\ref{BLS} for a precise statement.

 In the graphical case, if a configuration terminates it always does so uniquely, rendering the second question unnecessary.
 In flow-firing, however, not all initial configurations terminate uniquely.
-A setting that terminates uniquely was identified in \cite{flowfiringprocesses}.
-Building from that work, our main result is a generalization of the Three-Regime Theorem for uniqueness of termination for flow-firing.
+An important setting that terminates uniquely was identified in \cite{flowfiringprocesses}.
+Furthermore the authors conjectured a related much larger class of initial configurations would terminate uniquely.
+Building from that work, our main result reveals a subtler behaviour than originally conjectured, resulting in a generalization of the Three-Regime Theorem for uniqueness of termination for flow-firing.

 Denote by $\K(n,r)$ the initial configuration known as the \emph{pulse} of height $n$ and radius $r$ (see Section~\ref{sec:background}).